irshadir7/CodexVendorApp/README.md

 #This repository contains a sample app that implements MVI architecture using Kotlin, ViewModel, LiveData, Hilt and etc.

-# End
+# Vendor App
- END Demo APP
+ Codex Vendor App

 # Tools and Technologies
 1- Dagger Hilt